tox-rs/tox/README.md

 Also it's possible to use syslog via `--log-type` parameter.

+## MOTD

+MOTD is an abbreviation for The Message of The Day.
+Tox bootstrap nodes have a special packet kind called `BootstrapInfo` to retrieve the MOTD alongside with version.
+Our node supports basic templates for the MOTD that can be specified via `--motd` key.
+It's possible to use the following variables surrounded by `{{ }}`:
+- `start_date`: time when the node was started
+- `uptime`: uptime in the format 'XX days XX hours XX minutes'

 ## Keys generation

 In order to run node you have to provide either secret key or path to a keys file.